 Ethics are a tricky thing even for us bipedal apes that run around the planet thinking smartphones are the coolest things ever.
 Imagine having to teach something as complex as ethics to a box of metal that “thinks” so literally you actually have to tell it not to roll off a cliff or else otherwise it would.
 Then there’s the matter of your ethics might be different than my ethics.
 Or, even more deeply, we may share the same ethics, but your solution to the same problem might be different than mine.

 Here is, I hope, where open source can help.
-If code is open, where we can see it and contribute, then the chances are smaller that something counter to human prosperity won't get into production.
-Note I said smaller, not zero.
+If code is open, where we can see it and contribute, then the chances are smaller that something counter to human prosperity will get into production.
+Note, I said smaller, not zero.
 I look around the world these days and wonder if we can get even ourselves to work for a greater good, let alone teach a machine.

 But collaboration must surely be a better foot on which to start than a closed environment.
 Like people, machines and the code that runs them should do better when exposed to many ideas and perspectives.